aria-ml/dataeval/docs/source/concepts/workflows/ML_engineer_workflow.md

 ## Monitoring

-As an AI engineer, one is also responsible for *monitoring* deployed models.
+As an ML engineer, one is also responsible for *monitoring* deployed models.
 The purpose of the monitoring stage is to ensure that the data the model is being applied to resemble those on which the model was trained.
 It is not necessary for these data to be identically distributed, merely that differences